smetanadvorak/alpes_hand_interface/README.md

 h = AlpesProsthesis()
 h.initialise()
 ```
 If everything goes correctly, the hand will start the initialisation procedure.
-This procedure lasts about 30 seconds and aims to check the extents of motor rotations and is necessary if the hand was switched off for some considerable amount of time.
+This procedure lasts about 30 seconds and is necessary if the hand was switched off for some considerable amount of time.
 If initialisation is finished successfully, you will see the message:

 `Hand initialised!`